Writers through the centuries - 19th Century authors part 2

 Leo Tolstoy (1828-1910)

 In what it is now, the Tolstoy museum, the house at Yasnaya Polyana, at a distance less than 10 miles from the city of Tula, Lev Nikolayevich Tolstoy was born in September 1828.
+T5

 He started his studies in law, at Kazan University, in 1844.
 His teacher unfairly saw him as a person not capable or with insufficient desire to learn, which made him leave his studies in mid-years and return to Yasnaya Polyana.
 At the same time, he repeatedly took travels to Moscow.

-His writing passion started early on, with his first novel: “Childhood”, describing his youth years, was published in 1852.
-“Childhood”, followed by “Boyhood”, published in 1854 and “ ”Youth”, in 1857.
+His writing passion started early on, with his first novel: “Childhood”, describing his youth years, published in 1852.
+Followed by “Boyhood” published in 1854 and “Youth” in 1857.

-The events witnessed in the war doubled by some European journeys in 1857 and 1860.
-He established his views for non-violence and spirituality.
+The events witnessed in the war doubled by some European journeys in 1857 and 1860 have established his views for non-violence and spirituality.
 During his European travel, the trip to Paris in 1857 took him to witness an appalling experience, a public execution.
+It would be a similar experience that marked his contemporary writer Dostoevsky, fragments of which can be found in this author's (Dostoevsky's) book “The Idiot”.

 The marriage was a happy one, and Sophia acted as his secretary, editor doing the hand-writing of his manuscripts, and managed the family's finances.

-The writers well-known and loved stories are published in 1869, “War and peace”, and in 1877, “Anna Karenina.”
+The writers well-known and loved stories are published in 1869: “War and peace”, and in 1877: “Anna Karenina.”

 Both of these books were written in the realist literary school.

-This was followed by “The Death of Ivan Ilyich” in 1866, “The kingdom of God is within you”, published in 1894 and “Resurrection”, published in 1899.
+This was followed by “The Death of Ivan Ilyich” in 1866, “The kingdom of God is within you”, published in 1894 and “Resurrection” published in 1899.

 Tolstoy inspired so many authors from his own country, like Dostoyevsky (the sentiment of appreciation was mutual between the two giants of literature), but even beyond the Russian borders.
 Gustave Flaubert, astonished by the marvel that is: “War and peace”, said: “What an artist and what a psychologist!”